 The benefits of steel baths

-Despite not being as popular as acrylic, we still stock and sell a large range of steel baths, which have the following benefits.
+Despite not being as popular as acrylic baths, we still stock and sell a selection of steel baths, which have the following benefits.

 As a more traditional material, steel baths look absolutely stunning and feel solid to the touch.
 As steel is pressed into shape, it can be formed into clean, crisp lines to create striking designs.